flipchan/Grants-Program/applications/xcmsend.md

 - **The need for simplification and real-time updates**

 XCM has a growing share of all transactions in the ecosystem.
-The added complexity of curating calls, and the longer waiting times than single chain transactions, means that there must be a focus on user experience.
-In this context, experience can be improved:
+Composing calls is hard and time-consuming.
+Finding out the status of the execution can become a jigsaw puzzle.
+Here is where we are going to focus on improving the experience:

  - **Before sending:** By abstracting away the complex and painful process that goes into curating an xcm call.
 A user does not manually need to draft the extrinsics needed for a XCM Transfer, with XCMSend we want to bring a seamless DeFi experience for anyone that wants to send assets with XCM.

  - **At execution**: by providing real-time dynamic status updates when executing the call, all in one place.

+In summary:

+-   Make xcm calls in just a few clicks.
+-   Get status updates across journey all in one plce.
 -   Easily test XCM asset transfers between chains
 -   More liquidity to the ecosystem/empower DeFi users
--   OpenSource with MIT License
+-   Community owned and OpenSource with MIT License

-Once XCMSend has delivered the first milestones, it will be available publicly for anyone to use under the MIT license.
-Anyone will be able to clone the repository and spin up their own local XCMSend instance.

-## **Project Overview 📄**

 #### What is XcmSend?